 If you like good, hole-in-the-wall type BBQ I recommend Rose's BBQ which is 9 miles north of PBJohnson on Hwy 49.
-The turkey leg is the best!
+The turkey leg is the best, ribs are tasty too.

 Pros: The course has a nice variety of different holes.
 There are some fairly open throws but also some heavily wooded ones too.
 Water is in play with 2 throws over water and there are also elevation changes on many holes. there is one hole with an elevated basket (top of a mound) There are nice facilities there such as camping, a kid's play area, swimming area, and a proshop/office with restrooms. they sell discs there too.

 Cons: The new holes don't have good tee pads yet.
 The office was totally out of discs when I was there.
 Navigation could be a real issue for a 1st timer.
 The course used to have more holes (23), now 18.